Configure a Point-to-Site connection to a VNet using certificate authentication (classic): Azure portal

 Select the Create gateway immediately checkbox.

-Click Optional gateway configuration to open the Gateway configuration blade.
+Click Optional gateway configuration to open the Gateway configuration page.

 Click Subnet Configure required settings to add the gateway subnet.
 While it is possible to create a gateway subnet as small as /29, we recommend that you create a larger subnet that includes more addresses by selecting at least /28 or /27.
 This will allow for enough addresses to accommodate possible additional configurations that you may want in the future.
 When working with gateway subnets, avoid associating a network security group (NSG) to the gateway subnet.
 Associating a network security group to this subnet may cause your VPN gateway to stop functioning as expected.